rttgnck/NWP_Shiny/README.md

 ### Testing (CHANGES MADE TO REFLECT THIS FORK'S SOURCE CODE)

+I have only included the data necessary to get started from scratch as the database on my machine was over 1gb.
+The included source code will run and build a 1900's language model.
+In order to build an alternative language model for the 1800's a few changes will need to be made anywhere a lib1900 or lines1900 is present in the code replacing the 1900 with 1800.
+I have also included the 1600's and 1700's data, but there were much fewer books to sample than the 1800's and 1900's.

 1. Set the working directory using "setwd('path_to_where_R_scripts_and_data_are_stored')"
 2. Start the tokenization and modelling from scratch with "source('preword_runner.r')" each script ends by starting the next.
 3. Command line interface starts when the preword_modeler finishes.
 You can jump straight to this part skipping the tokenization and modelling if you have already ran steps 1 and 2 by using starting the preword_interface file with source().